mwilli31/predix-machine-drivers-edison/Install/DriverWriterREADME.md

 All fields are required, at the top level there is "name" and "drivers"

-"name" is a string, the value should be the name you want the driver to have ex: flowpot_sensor_pub.py
+"name" is a string, the value should be the name you want the driver to have ex: flower_pot.py

+	Make sure to have the name end in .py for python drivers and .js for node drivers

-"drivers" is an array of json with the required fields "import," "name," "tag," "units," "type," "pinNumber," "sensorObject," "dataCollector," and "publisherId"
+"drivers" is an array of json with the required fields "import," "name," "tag," "units," "type," "pinNumber," "sensorObject," and "dataCollector"

 	import
-		python module to import
+		module to import

 	name
 		name of the object for this sensor (can be arbitrary)